johnnieb63/PiHeat/README.md

 Heat source: natural gas boiler.
 Boiler controls and heating controls are decoupled.
 The boiler heats the water in a 400L themral store.
 The thermal store supplies domestic hot water and central heating circuits.
 The central heating draws water from the thermal store by means of a pump controlled by PiHeat: valve opens, pump pumps.
 Simples!
 The boiler has a separate pump and heats water on demand, i.e. thermostat on tank.
 PiHeat enables control via IFTTT and Blynk.
+PiHeat also contains heating controls for 7 days, and a potentially unlimited number of daily profiles.

 NB: PiHeat2.py replaces PiHeat.py